CAIRNS AND QUEENSLAND’S EAST COAST

 Scattered throughout Cairns city centre, nestled between hostels and bars, are shops selling tickets to all the tourist attractions available, mostly based around the Great Barrier Reef and trips into the Daintree Rainforest.
 Dive shops and boat rides, snorkelling and island tours, bush walks and animal parks.

 The people in Cairns are a varied mix.
-I have never seen as many aboriginals in any part of Australia I had been to, which I rather enjoyed.
+I have never seen as many aboriginals than I did in Cairns.
 I also saw large herds of the Common Australian Bogan, wandering around pleasantly drunk and making passing remarks to everyone they met.
-I enjoyed them as well.
+They were entertaining as well.

 If you are going to Cairns, or Port Douglas, you are likely going to see the Great Barrier Reef.
 The reef is one of the Natural Wonders of the World and you will hear all sorts of interesting facts about it during your visit to Cairns.
 Some may even be true.